FillipIshchenko/GreencityDevEnv/README.md

    - reports whether the service came back healthy.

 4. Watch at http://localhost:8081.
-If the gate fails, the run stops and the previously running app is left untouched — open

-   http://localhost:9000 (project = the repo name) to see what to fix.
+If the gate fails, the run stops and the previously running app is left untouched — open http://localhost:9000 to see what to fix.
-5. **Push when you decide.** Nothing is pushed automatically:
+6. **Push when you decide.** Nothing is pushed automatically:

    ```bash
    git -C repos/GreenCityMVP push origin <your-branch>